-1. Textbook: Neil J. Salkind & Bruce B. Frey: Statistics for People Who (Think They) Hate Statistics, Edition 7.
-You need Edition 7.
-This book uses SPSS; do NOT get the Excel edition.
-You can get this as part of the bundle, or you can buy it separately.
+2. Textbook: Neil J. Salkind & Bruce B. Frey: Statistics for People Who (Think They) Hate Statistics, Edition 7.
+You can buy this through the University Bookstore (www.andrews.edu/bookstore), or you can buy it from an online vendor.
 Do NOT buy an "international edition" or pirated copy or old edition; the pagination will not be the same.
 You will need to have the same page numbers as the teacher is using because there will be reading assignments.
+It is okay to buy or rent the electronic version.
+If you rent, make sure your rental extends through the final exam date.